ThanosKand/Aggregation/README.md

 epsilon	turbulent dissipation rate e.g. 1E-4 units: m2 s-3
-Ptotal	rate of production of primary particles e.g. 1E5 units [µg C m-2 day-1] []	is a space holder for an input structure – not implemented here Tmax	the time span of simulations e.g. 3*365 units [days] seasonal	0 for steady and 1 for a simple seasonal production cycle.
+Ptotal	rate of production of primary particles e.g. 1E5 units [µg C m-2 day-1] []	is a space holder for an input structure – not implemented here Tmax	the time span of simulations e.g. 3\*365 seasonal	0 for steady and 1 for a simple seasonal production cycle.

 All relevant output is passed through the structure simo.
 Most relevant are